prajwalvj12/thehindu.com_mod/README.md

-# The Hindu Website Replica
+# The Hindu Website Replica with added features.

-This is a replica of The Hindu's website built with React and styled-components.
+This is a replica of The Hindu's website built with React and styled-components and extra features.

 ## Setup Instructions